Laser hair removal is a long-term (almost permanent) solution to get rid of hair for good.

 Your skin will shed out the dead hair just like dead cells in 5-20 days.
-After a couple days, you can exfoliate using a loofah, shower exfoliate, or shower sponge to speed up the process.
+After a couple of days, you can exfoliate using a loofah, shower exfoliate, or shower sponge to speed up the process.

-Do not apply makeup, lotion, moisturizer, or perfume and do not pick on the skin.
+Do not apply makeup, lotion, moisturizer, or perfume, and do not pick on the skin.
 Let it breathe and heal.
-In some cases, the laser can cause micro-tears and covering the treated area may lead to infection.
+In some cases, the laser can cause micro-tears, and covering the treated area may lead to infection.

 Don’t go out in the sun for at least 48 hours and apply sunscreen to reduce the risk of hyperpigmentation.

 The average session costs $287.
 The total cost for you will depend on where you are getting the procedure, the type of treatment, etc. We already have an article explaining the factors that affect the pricing of laser hair removal and how you can get a discount.

 Get Laser Hair Removal in Layton